CL4SER/Claser/README.md

         this.type = "human",
         this.job = "developer",
         this.weight = "75",
-        this.age = "19",
+        this.age = "20",
-        this.discord.name = "atocanbabacan"
+        this.discord.name = "reawyyexa"
     };
 }